gmarcha/hasura-chart/README.md

 Use scripts in `/scripts/cluster` to run a k3d cluster:
 - `bash scripts/cluster/create.sh` to create a cluster running on docker containers,
 - `bash scripts/cluster/delete.sh` to delete cluster.

+## Hasura

+Hasura is a graphql engine which allows to generate a full-featured graphql server from postgres database schemas.
+Server handles queries, mutations and subscriptions out-of-the-box.

+It also provides features to handle SQL migrations, fined-grained authorization on a row-level and open-api federation service.
+Nevertheless it doesn't support well graphql federation service, Postgraphile with graphql-mesh is better suited for this purpose.

 ## Author